Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 std::cout << "Got property value: " << statusFuture.get().get<uint32_t>() << std::endl;
 ```

-More information on `error` callback handler parameter, on behavior of `future` in erroneous situations, can be found in section [Asynchronous client-side methods](#asynchronous-client-side-methods).
+More information on an `error` callback handler parameter, on behavior of `future` in erroneous situations, can be found in section [Asynchronous client-side methods](#asynchronous-client-side-methods).

 #### Writing a property